alicemengqi/site/_pages/markdown.md

 ## More About Me
 * My name is written as "戚萌" in Chinese (Mandarin).
 It is prounouced as "tɕʰiː<sup>1</sup> məŋ<sup>2</sup>" (spelled in [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet)).
-* I enjoy classical music and play the piano.
+* I enjoy classical music and I play the piano as a hobby.